NNPDF/nnpdf/doc/sphinx/source/index.rst

 * Andrea Piccione - High School Teacher at IPIA G. Piana, IT
 * Luca Rottoli - Post-doc at the University of Zurich, CH
 * Emma Slade - Senior AI/ML Engineer at GSK, UK
-* Cameron Voisey
+* Cameron Voisey - Data Scientist at Privacy Hub by Datavant
 * Michael Wilson

 The NNPDF publications
 ======================
+* *"The Path to N3LO Parton Distributions"*,
+  Richard D. Ball et al. :cite:p:`NNPDF:2024nan`
+* *"Determination of the theory uncertainties from missing higher orders on NNLO parton distributions with percent accuracy"*, Richard D. Ball et al. :cite:p:`NNPDF:2024dpb`
+* *"Photons in the proton: implications for the LHC"*, Richard D. Ball et al. :cite:p:`NNPDF:2024djq`
+* *"The intrinsic charm quark valence distribution of the proton"*, Richard D. Ball et al. :cite:p:`NNPDF:2023tyk`
-* *"Evidence for intrinsic charm quarks in the proton", Richard D. Ball et al. :cite:p:`Ball:2022qks`
+* *"Evidence for intrinsic charm quarks in the proton"*, Richard D. Ball et al. :cite:p:`Ball:2022qks`
 * *"Regularising experimental correlations in LHC data: theory and application to a global analysis of parton distributions"*,